-We've taken the flavour of Maltesers and made it into a beautiful chocolate cake
+This chocolate cake takes the flavour of Maltesers and makes it into a beautiful chocolate cake with malted chocolate frosting - so indulgent!

 - 300g (10oz) butter, softened